NA3/gitlabtkgiharborintegrations/README.md

 Configure and Execute CI/CD Pipeline for Deployment of Application from Registry to K8s Cluster
 -----------------------------------------------------------------------------------------------

-In this section we will continue building our end-to-end CI/CD pipeline that implements automated deployment of container images from Harbor registry selected by tags into TKGI K8s cluster(s) integrated with our project thus completing "Continuous Deployment" part of CI/CD
+In this section we will continue building our end-to-end CI/CD pipeline.
+We will add implemenatin of deployment of container images from Harbor registry selected by tags into TKGI K8s cluster(s) integrated with our project.
+That should logically complete "Continuous Deployment" part of CI/CD pipeline

 -   Similar to how it was done in Section 3 (for deployment of GitLab Runner into the **daniel-lab2-small1-sharedt1** K8s cluster), we